bwmcadams/supreme-macro-adventure/deck/scala-macros.md

 Now we're ready to generate some Syntax Trees!

 ---
-### quasiquotes in Action
+### Quasiquotes in Action
 #### Writing Some Trees

-quasiquotes look like String Interpolation, but we place a `q` in front of our string instead of `s`:
+Quasiquotes look like String Interpolation, but we place a `q` in front of our string instead of `s`:

 ```scala
 scala> q"def echo(str: String): String = str"